 Day 1: Arrival & visit to local museum and transfer to Havelock

 On arrival at Veer Savarkar Airport, our travel executive would receive and escort you to the local museum.
-Anthropological museum maintained and managed by ASI (Anthropological Survey of India), it is an exquisite small museum showcasing wide collection of tools and weapons used by Andamanese tribes.
-This also encloses many photographs of different tribes and aborigines of Andaman and Nicobar Islands and then transfer to Havelock, after a 2 hour journey in the Andaman Sea with the flying fishes and Dolphins (you may be lucky to sight some) reach Havelock islands.
+The anthropological museum is maintained and managed by ASI (Anthropological Survey of India), it is an exquisite small museum showcasing a wide collection of tools and weapons used by Andamanese tribes.
+This also encloses many photographs of different tribes and aborigines of Andaman and Nicobar Islands and then transfer to Havelock, after a 2-hour journey in the Andaman Sea with the flying fishes and Dolphins (you may be lucky to sight some) reach Havelock islands.
 You will be received at the jetty by our tour manager/driver.
 Check-in to your hotel and overnight stay in Havelock.

 Day 2: Swaraj Dweep (Havelock Island), Radhanagar Beach

 Get geared up to visit Asia’s No.1 beach rated by Times magazine, Radhanagar beach.
 This virgin white sand beach is the best place for swimming as there are no rocks on the coast and the waves are not too high.
 Although Havelock is the most developed of the islands, it’s still very low-key and simple – a world away from the busy life of mainland India.

 Day 3: Elephant Beach and return to Port Blair by evening ferry